 Great Reasons to do this Project

-- Lowering your carbon footprint helps create a healthier planet for current and future generations.
+- Creating a healthier planet for current and future generations.

 - Using fewer resources helps lower America’s reliance on foreign energy—and that helps our country in many ways.